fkirc/bitbucket-issues-to-github/README.md

 ## Sidenotes

-Although not required, I recommend to migrate to a fresh Github repo with zero issues.
+Although not required, I recommend to migrate to a fresh GitHub repo with zero issues.
 By doing so, the old Bitbucket issue numbers should remain valid after the migration.